chuckcscccl/rustlr/chapter4.md

 reachability relation also determines if a type requires a lifetime parameter.

-Although the generated parser may not be very readable, rustlr also generated semantic actions that create instances of these AST types.
+Although the generated parser code may not be very readable, rustlr also generated semantic actions that create instances of these AST types.
 For example, the rule `Expr:Plus --> Expr + Expr` will have semantic action equivalent to one created from:

 ```
 Expr --> Expr:[a] + Expr:[b] {Plus(a,b)}